Ross65536/job-scheduler/DESIGN.md

 A job can have the status of `RUNNING`, `KILLED` or `FINISHED`.

+A job belongs to a user that started it.
+A user can only view or modify his own jobs.

 ### State

 The backend makes use of global state to store information about jobs and users.